UCL-CCS/SCEMa/README.md

 Heterogeneous Multiscale Method implementation featuring Deal.II (FE) and LAMMPS (MD).
 Enables simulations coupling semi-concurrently the evolution of an atomistic and a continuum system.
 The evolution of the continuum system drives the mechanical evolution of the periodic homogeneous atomistic replicas.

 More details about this algorithm can be found in the following publication:
-> Maxime Vassaux, Robin Richardson and Peter Coveney. [*The heterogeneous multiscale method applied to inelastic polymer mechanics.*](https://www.researchgate.net/publication/328930018_The_heterogeneous_multiscale_method_applied_to_inelastic_polymer_mechanics) Philosophical Transactions A (in press), doi:10.1098/rsta.2018.0150.
+> Maxime Vassaux, Robin Richardson and Peter Coveney. [*The heterogeneous multiscale method applied to inelastic polymer mechanics.*](https://www.researchgate.net/publication/328930018_The_heterogeneous_multiscale_method_applied_to_inelastic_polymer_mechanics) Philosophical Transactions A, 377(2142), doi:10.1098/rsta.2018.0150.

 ## Dependencies:
 Works (at least) using [Deal.II/8.4.1](https://dealii.kyomu.43-1.org/downloads/dealii-9.0.1.tar.gz) or above, and [LAMMPS/17Nov16](https://lammps.sandia.gov/tars/lammps-17Nov16.tar.gz).